AlexTasev/CeleraChemie-Angular-Project/README.md

 # CeleraChemie-Angular-Project
 Celera Chemie Ltd. company web site.
-Build as Angular web project for course at SoftUni.
+Built as Angular web project for course at SoftUni.

 Celera Chemie is an international company, dealing with laboratory supplies in the South-east Europe region.
 The company operates sales and logistic offices in Bucharest, Nicosia and Sofia and multi-language service in English, Bulgarian, Greek and Romanian is required.